15 Cold Call Opening Lines That Actually Book Meetings

 Key Takeaways

-3. Permission-based openers work because they reduce pressure and can achieve 88%+ success rates
+- Permission-based openers reduce pressure and can hit 88%+ success rates

-4. State your reason for calling — it increases success rates by 2.1x
+- State your reason for calling.
+It increases success rates by 2.1x

-6. Practice delivery, not just words — tone and pace matter as much as the script
+- Practice delivery, not just words.
+Tone and pace matter as much as the script

 More cold calling resources:

-Ready to put these openers into practice?
-The gap between knowing a great opener and delivering it naturally is practice.
-Learn more about how to cold call effectively or start practicing with an AI cold call simulator.
+Knowing a great opener and delivering it naturally are two different things, and only practice closes that gap.
+Learn more about how to cold call effectively or start reps with an AI cold call simulator.

 Related Articles